mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

         sudo yum install libcgroup
         ```

-1. If you are using Redhat/CentOS 8.x, make sure that you configured the system to mount the `cgroups-v1` filesystem by default during system boot by running the following command:
+1. If you are using Redhat 8.x, make sure that you configured the system to mount the `cgroups-v1` filesystem by default during system boot by running the following command:

     ```
     stat -fc %T /sys/fs/cgroup/